No other food is more beneficial to your dog than mushrooms. And in some cases, no other food is as toxic.

 8. Shiitake (Lentinula edodes)

-You may be familiar with this mushroom by name.
+You may be familiar with shiitake.
 It’s a popular eating mushroom.
 But its many health benefits may surprise you.

-Minerals – Shiitake is rich in minerals your dog needs to stay healthy.
-It’s especially high in calcium, zinc, magnesium, iron and selenium.
+Shiitake mushrooms are rich in several minerals your dog needs.
+They’re especially high in calcium, zinc, magnesium, iron and selenium.

 Top Uses Of Shiitake